 Possible Causes What to Check and Suggested Measures (1) Communications conditions of the inverter do not match that of the host equipment.
-Compare the settings of the y codes (y01 to y10, y11 to y20) with those of the host equipment. → Correct any settings that differ.
+Compare the settings of the y codes (y01 to y10, y11 to y20) with those of the host equipment.
+Correct any settings that differ.
 (2) Even though no-response error detection time (y08, y18) has been set, communications is not performed within the specified cycle.
 Check the host equipment. → Change the settings of host equipment software or disable the no-response error detection (y08, y18 = 0).
 (3) The host equipment did not operate due to defective software, settings, or defective hardware.
 Check the host equipment (e.g., PLCs and personal computers). → Remove the cause of the equipment error.

-Possible Causes What to Check and Suggested Measures (4) The RS-485 converter did not operate due to incorrect connections and settings, or defective hardware. → Change the various RS-485 converter (e.g., check for poor contact). → Change the various RS-485 converter settings, reconnect the wires, or replace hardware with recommended devices as appropriate.
+(4) The RS-485 converter did not operate due to incorrect connections and settings, or defective hardware.
+Check the RS-485 converter (e.g., check for poor contact). → Change the various RS-485 converter settings, reconnect the wires, or replace hardware with recommended devices as appropriate.
 (5) Broken communications cable or poor contact.
-Check the continuity of the cables, contacts and connections.→ Replace the cable.
+Check the continuity of the cables, contacts and connections. → Replace the cable.
 (6) Inverter affected by strong electrical noise.
-Check if appropriate noise control measures have been implemented (e.g., correct grounding and routing of communications cables and main circuit wires). → Implement noise control measures.
-Implement noise control measures.
-Implement noise reduction measures on the host side.
-Replace the RS-485 converter with a recommended insulated one.
-(7) Terminating resistor not properly configured. → Configure the terminating resistor switch(es) (SW2/SW3) for RS-485 communication correctly.
+Check if appropriate noise control measures have been implemented (e.g., correct grounding and routing of communications cables and main circuit wires). → Implement noise control measures. → Implement noise reduction measures on the host side. → Replace the RS-485 converter with a recommended insulated one.
+(7) Terminating resistor not properly configured.
+Check that the inverter serves as a terminating device in the network. → Configure the terminating resistor switch(es) (SW2/SW3) for RS-485 communication correctly.
 (That is, turn the switch(es) to ON.)